Succession planning is vital for any organization, but in law…

 Both a thermostat and a thermometer have an important job.
 Each provides a level of information or control to those using them.

 Although a thermometer is important, it lacks the control, power and influence of a thermostat.
 Good law enforcement leaders act like a thermostat within their organization.
-Click To Tweet
+Share on XOrganizations led by thermostat leaders are healthier, accomplish more and are a great place to work for the entire staff.

 Be a thermostat leader.